 This post contains affiliate links.
 See our disclosure for details.

-Along with that independence, it’s time for parents to start thinking about how their preschoolers can begin to learn more responsibility.
+Along with that independence, it’s time for parents to start thinking about how their little one can begin to learn more responsibility.
 Responsibility can mean chores, simple meal prep, independent grooming, simple pet care, etc.

-You don’t want to overwhelm them at this age, instead, it’s best to gently introduce them to the world of chores and responsibility.
+You don’t want to overwhelm them at this age.
+Instead, it’s best to gently introduce your 5 year old to the world of chores and responsibility.

 From my experience, 4-5 year olds are eager to help.
 They want to stay close by and shadow their parents as they learn how things work.
 That makes this a great time to teach them and let them become your mini helper.